-Loss on Investments
+Gain (Loss) on Investments, Net

-Loss on investments for the three months ended March 31, 2011 was \$318,000, compared to a loss on investments of \$1.0 million for the same period in 2010.
-The loss on investments for the first three months of 2011 was primarily due to a \$359,000 valuation allowance we recorded related to our investment in Excaliard offset by nominal gains on our available for sale securities.
-The loss on investments for the first three months of 2010 consists of an \$880,000 non-cash loss related to the other-than-temporary impairment of our equity investment in ATL and a \$149,000 valuation allowance we recorded related to our investment in Excaliard slightly offset by realized gains on sales of our available-for-sale securities.
-Because realization of our Excaliard investment is uncertain we recorded a full valuation allowance.
+Net gain (loss) on investments was a net gain of \$34,000 for the three months ended June 30, 2011 and a net loss of \$285,000 for the six months ended June 30, 2011 compared to a net loss on investments of \$136,000 and \$1.1 million for the same periods in 2010.
+The net loss on investments for the first six months of 2011 was primarily due to a \$359,000 valuation allowance we recorded related to our investment in Excaliard offset by nominal gains on our available-for-sale securities.
+The net loss on investments for the first six months of 2010 primarily consists of an \$880,000 non-cash loss related to the other-than-temporary impairment of our equity investment in ATL and \$349,000 of valuation allowances we recorded related to the investments we made in Excaliard and Achaogen.
+Because realization of our Excaliard and Achaogen investments is uncertain we recorded a full valuation allowance.